Fix the Doom 64: Absolution TC plugin

 I have attached a screenshot at the main menu with a portion of the warnings shown, not for debugging purposes, but simply for anyone interested in seeing the TC WAD loaded.

-#7 Updated by skyjake over 6 years ago
+#7 Updated by skyjake about 7 years ago

 - Tags changed from Doom64 to Doom64, Doom64TC